 Hepatoblastoma

-Hepatoblastoma is the most common primary malignant liver tumour in children under 4 years of age.
-It is tumour of embryonic origin.
+Hepatoblastoma is the most common primary malignant liver tumor in children under four years of age who usually present with painless abdominal mass and raised AFP.
+It is a tumor of embryonic origin.

 Most cases are seen during the first 18 months of life and diagnosis in adulthood is exceedingly rare.
-Occasionally the tumour may be diagnosed antenatally 2.
-There is a recognised slight male preponderance with a M:F ratio of up to ≈ 3:2.
+Occasionally the tumor may be diagnosed antenatally 2.
+There is a recognized slight male preponderance with a M:F ratio of up to ~3:2.
 There may also be predilection towards the right lobe of the liver.

 Most children present with abdominal distension or an asymptomatic palpable abdominal mass.
 However, other presenting symptoms include 1: